embergershared/ut-lab/README.md

     ![Failing rounding](./img/Test2_TDD-Step2.png)

     For this test to pass, we have to set the `accuracy` of our test, by setting its `delta`.
-    This change is to be done **in the test method**:
+    This change is done **in the test method**:

     - Add the `delta` argument to the Assert line: `Assert.AreEqual(expected, actual, 0.0001);`

-    The accuracy should be adapted to the Data provided for the expected result of the test
+    The accuracy should be adapted to the `Test data` provided to the test

   - Division by zero